GSkrt/DDS8558/README.md

 If you have problems with reading you might try to change self.instrument.serial.timeout = 0.1 to something bigger.

-There is a method to reset meter.
-I didn't have time to test it yet.
-I'm not sure if it's working.
+There is a method to reset meter energy readings, I didn't have time to test that yet.
+I will need a bigger load.